-Alongside our partner the Chartered Institute for Public Relations (CIPR), TAF is looking at whether to establish TAF Communications Best Practice Forum for staff in trade associations who are responsible for member engagement, PR and public affairs activity.
+Alongside our partner the Chartered Institute for Public Relations (CIPR), TAF is launching a Public Affairs & Communications Best Practice Forum (PUBCOMM) for staff in trade associations who are responsible for member engagement, PR and public affairs activity.

 Successful Trade Associations are built on excellent communications